Is Kashmir Safe for Tourists in 2026? An Honest, Up-to-Date Answer

 2Hartals (Strike Days)

 Very occasional local strike days can close some shops in Srinagar Old City.
-Your guide/hotel will know in advance — easy to plan around.
+These are political in nature and do not target tourists.
+Your guide or hotel will know in advance, and these are easy to plan around.
+Tourist activities continue normally on hartal days.

 3Remote Border Areas

-Areas very close to the Line of Control (some parts of Gurez Valley, Keran Valley) require Inner Line Permits and are not recommended without a local guide.
-Trivilio arranges permits.
+Areas very close to the Line of Control, such as parts of Gurez Valley and Keran Valley, require Inner Line Permits and should not be visited without a local guide.
+Trivilio arranges permits and experienced local guides for guests who want to explore these areas.

 4Travel Insurance